McKenzie Moore: Anwil Włocławek (2020)

 On February 3, 2020, Moore signed with Anwil Włocławek of the Polish Basketball League.
 On February 14, in the quarter-final of the Polish Basketball Cup, Moore suffered a torn ligament in his ankle that ruled him out for at least four weeks.
 Despite losing Moore, Włocławek went on to win the title.

 On July 22, 2020, Moore re-signed with Włocławek for the 2020–21 season.
 He was released by Włocławek on December 30, 2020.

 Ironi Nahariya (2021)

 On January 9, 2021, Moore signed with Ironi Nahariya of the Israeli Premier League.

 TNT Tropang Giga (2021)

 On November 2, 2021, Moore signed with TNT Tropang Giga of the Philippine Basketball Association.
 He was replaced on the roster by Aaron Fuller on December 25 after he returned to the United States to deal with an injured MCL.

 Strong Group Athletics (2024)

 In January 2024, Moore joined Strong Group Athletics for the 33rd Dubai International Basketball Championship.

-Mongolia (2024–present)
+Mongolia (2024–2025)

 In October 2024, Moore joined the Bishrelt Metal of The League.
+He left after four games.

-In December 2024, Moore joined the Zavkhan Brothers of The League.
+In December 2024, Moore joined Zavkhan Brothers of The League.
+In 15 games to finish the 2024–25 season, he averaged 23.2 points, 10.8 rebounds, 8.7 assists, 2.0 steals and 1.7 blocks per game.

+Moore returned Zavkhan Brothers for the 2025–26 season, but left in early December after appearing in 12 games.
+He averaged 24.0 points, 9.6 rebounds, 9.6 assists, 2.0 steals and 1.4 blocks per game.

+Rajawali Medan (2026–present)

+In April 2026, Moore signed with Rajawali Medan of the Indonesian Basketball League (IBL).